-4. First-Year Mathematics Advisory Committee.
+4. First-Year Freshman Mathematics Advisory Committee.
 Responsibilities include:

 - a.
-Advising the Director of First-Year Mathematics and the School Director on maintenance and improvement of the quality of First-Year Mathematics courses, and on development of curriculum. - b.
-Performing other tasks relating to the First-Year Mathematics curriculum when requested by the Director, for example, drafting course schedules.
+Advising the Associate Director for Freshman Director of First-Year Mathematics and the School Director on maintenance and improvement of the quality of First-Year Freshman Mathematics courses, and on development of curriculum. - b.
+Performing other tasks relating to the First-Year Freshman Mathematics curriculum when requested by the Director, for example, drafting course schedules.